hphelion/documentation/commercial/GA1/commercial.troubleshooting.install.md

 **Resolution**

-Verify `baremetal.csv` for empty lines or special characters.
+Verify `baremetal.csv` does not contain any empty lines or special/corrupt characters.
 <br><br>
 <hr>
 ## Failure of Seed Installation {#seed-install-failure}